ibm-cloud-docs/cloud-object-storage/immutable.md

 All code examples assume the existence of a client object that is called `cos` that can call the different methods.
 For details on creating clients, see the specific SDK guides.

 All date values used to set retention periods are Greenwich mean time.
-A `Content-MD5` header is required to ensure data integrity, and is automatically sent when using an SDK.
+A `Content-MD5` header or a `checksum` header (including `x-amz-checksum-crc32`, `x-amz-checksum-crc32c`, `x-amz-checksum-crc64nvme`, `x-amz-checksum-sha1`, or `x-amz-checksum-sha256`) is required to ensure data integrity.
+Note that a hash or checksum value is automatically sent when using an SDK.
 {: note}

 ### Add a retention policy on an existing bucket